Red Berry and Apple Crumble Recipe (Gluten Free, Sugar Free)November 19, 2015 5:36 pm

 - Put the oven dish to one side for the time being

-- Measure out 8oz of Flour and 4oz of Butter
+- Measure out 6oz of Flour, 2oz ground oats (ground them in food processor) and 4oz of Butter

 - Chop the Butter into small ish pieces

-- In a large mixing bowl, crumble together (by hand) the flour and the butter until you have a ‘crumbly’ consistency
+- In a large mixing bowl, crumble together (by hand) the flour, oats and the butter until you have a ‘crumbly’ consistency

 - Add 1/2tsp of cinnamon and 1 tsp of mixed spice